staples-sparx/StaplesLabs.github.io/what-we-do.md

 [multivariate testing](https://en.wikipedia.org/wiki/Multivariate_testing_in_marketing)
 platform, that we designed and built from scratch to match our needs.

+continue to improve on the intelligence in this platform whenever you have new findings...

-In addition to pure measurement, we also leverage our experimentation platform for safe and progressive rollout of our new algorithms and product feature.
+In addition to pure measurement, we also leverage our experimentation platform for safe and progressive roll-out of our new algorithms and product feature.

-At any point of time, we are conducting a lot of concurrent experiments, through a lot of different channels.
+At any point in time, we are conducting a lot of concurrent experiments, through multiple channels.
 The key challenge in this setup is to _quickly_ reach statistical significance, but without sacrificing significant _traffic_ nor _profit_.
 We keep learning every day as, in real-life, this problem is far from trivial.